-- The current knowledge on this pathogen sits primarily within the host tissue.
-Its ability to survive epiphytically on the host or in the outside environment is recognised as being short (Lim 1986). - After entry through pineapple flowers the bacterium remains latent inside the developing fruit until 2-3 weeks before ripening (Lim 1986).
+- The current knowledge on the survival of this pathogen is that it sits primarily within the host tissue.
+Its ability to survive epiphytically on the host or in the outside environment is recognised as being limited to a short time (Lim 1986). - After entry through pineapple flowers the bacterium remains latent inside the developing fruit until 2-3 weeks before ripening (Lim 1986).
 This appears to be a specialised survival strategy.